westial/minstore/README.md

 This software provides a RESTful API to process, persist, spread and retrieve any kind of data sets.

-It's based on a file storage engine and after process and store the data, if it's properly configured, spreads the new records to multiple nodes with the same application installed on.
+It's based on a file storage engine and after process and store the data, properly configured, spreads the new records to multiple nodes with the same application installed on.

 Authentication is still not supported.